 There is no one-size-fits-all solution to lighting in the workplace.
 According to Tom Kaczkowski, lighting director at HOK, lighting design “depends on the atmosphere that we are trying to create within the work environment.”

+When King Abdullah University of Science and Technology in Saudi Arabia wanted its interior to promote innovation and creativity, HOK delivered by tailoring each space to its intended use.
 For example, the conference space was situated in a “shaded, passively cooled outdoor concourse” with a hint of sunlight to produce an inviting environment that keeps workers alert.
 The academic library, designated as a room to keep people relaxed, was fitted with warm lighting to instill a sense of comfort.

 Thoughtful lighting design can be a powerful tool to increase employee performance.
-There are real costs associated with not addressing lighting issues at work and they could be fixed with the simple change of the bulb.
+There are actual costs associated with not addressing lighting issues at work, and they could be addressed with a simple change of the bulb.